SmithsonianWorkshops/advanced-hydra-workshops/install_sw+m/sw+modules.md

 ### Building `samtools`

-1. We need to build the `ncurses` library before we build samtools.
+1. We need to build the `ncurses` library before we build `samtools`.

- - First, cd back into your workshop directory and create a directory for samtools.
+ - First, cd back into your workshop directory and create a directory for `samtools`.

 ```
 $ cd /pool/<genomics|sao>/$USER/ahw/sw+m